hungcq/knowledge-repo/wip/the-molecule-of-more.md

 - Offer ways to achieve balance & happiness: OK

 ## Presentation & styles
-- No outline
+- Author notes:
   - Some parts are speculative, esp later chapter
   - There are simplification to make things easier to grasp
   - Select studies:
     - Reflecting general consensus, not all contradicting studies
     - Highlight anomaly, sensitive behaviors
+- No outline
 - Use lots of individual examples & stories
+- There are some things in common between parts in each chapter, but the connections are not strong enough
+- There are digressions but usually interesting enough

 ## Terms
 - Reward prediction error